 Also topical bibliography supplied in class.

 3. Social Institutions.-(1940-41).
-W. and F. at 3.30 p. m.
+M. and W. at 12 m.
 Prerequisite.-Sociology 1 or Economics 1.

 The history, development and structure of the chief institutions of social life: family, school, church, shop, state, press, etc.